10 Smart and Simple Steps to Start Your Career Transition

 These 10 steps show that career transition and career exploration are not like speeding down a superhighway to success.

-Career transition is more like a circuitous road with peaks and valleys located along the way.
+Rather than a straight path from Career A to Career B to Career C, career transition is more like a circuitous road with peaks and valleys located along the way.
 However, if you follow these steps, you are likely to find the right route for you on your road to a successful career transition and rewarding new opportunities.

 About the author...